 This sub group of travellers can belong to any of the traditional or emerging backpacking tribes.
 They travel in the same way as any other backpacker, and often for the same reasons, but due to career or life constraints they simply limit their backpacking travels to shorter month or two month trips, often staying in one country instead of hopping through a region.
 They can usually be spotted clustered around wifi hotspots trying to figure out what the must see sights in a given destination are.

-They are obviously braver, more fearless, more independent, more empowered than any other traveller because they are female, and only because they are female.
+They are obviously braver, fiercer, more fearless, more independent, more empowered than any other traveller because they are female, and only because they are female.
 They are women.
 Female.
 Female travellers, and women.
 Did I mention they are female?
 And this is the only defining characteristic that matters.

 In reality there is absolutely no difference between the solo backpackers of either gender and the solo female backpacker, except in the solo female backpacker’s head that is.

 The solo female backpacker isn’t even any different to the other female backpackers they share hostels, backpacker bars and local transport with, apart from the fact that they wear their gender as a badge of honour, as if by the miracle of them happening to be a female elevates them above everyone else who also happens to be backpacking solo solely on the basis that they are a woman.